 - Be careful about what you read and choose to believe.
-This is especially important for information about a candidate from an opponent.
+This is especially important regarding information you receive about a candidate that comes from an opponent.
 Fact check what you read and hear against trusted sources.

-However you get involved in an election, show courtesy and respect for the views of others.
-Follow these simple tips:
+However you get involved in an election, show courtesy and respect for the views of others, then follow these tips:

 - Be sure any social media or media tidbits you may want to pass on about a candidate are accurate.
 Remember, what you send via social media may affect others who don’t share your beliefs or sense of humor.